Straightpool/scripts/README.md

                  Assumption: systemctl is used to start jormungandr node.\
                  Replace all <> placeholders to match your setup.

-pooltool.sh - Simple wrapper to call sendmytip in regular intervals while sending only the tip of the leader node when running multiple nodes (assumption 2)
+pooltool.sh - Simple wrapper to call sendmytip in regular intervals while sending only the tip of the leader node when running multiple nodes (assumption 2).
+For this to work set RESTAPI_PORT=$1 in sendmytip.sh to accept the port parameter from this wrapper

 updatepeers.sh - Based on the start-node.sh script from agent-rat.
 Will rewrite a node-config.json input file based on tcpping results.
 Only open peers are written to the config-runtime.\
                If you have a JAML file currently, you can use a converter such as https://codebeautify.org/yaml-to-json-xml-csv? to convert the JAML to json\